 The Dental Implant Procedure

 The root form is placed during a surgical procedure, and the healing period can last from two to six months.
-Once it is completely healed, Dr. Dennis will create and place a porcelain crown that mimics the beauty and translucency of a natural tooth.
-And no one will be able to tell that it is not your own tooth.
+Once it is completely healed, Dr. Dennis will create a ceramic crown in her office that mimics the beauty and translucency of a natural tooth.
+No one will be able to tell that it is not your natural tooth.

 Dental Implants Can Support Dentures